kschan0214/sepia.documentation/docs/method/weightings.rst

    weights(mask) = \frac{weights(mask)}{max(weights(mask))}
    :label: max

-The issue with this approach is the maximum value relying on a single voxel so it would be subject to outliers and variation between dataset (e.g., different subjects or acquisition protocol can produce different maximum).
+The potential issue with this approach is the maximum value relying on a single voxel so it could be subject to outliers and variations between dataset (e.g., different subjects or acquisition protocol can produce different maximum).
 As a results, there could be a global differences in terms of the magnitude of the weights between different datasets.
-If a dipole field inversion algorithm takes the weights for the processing, without further normalisation by the algorithms, the differences of the overall weights magnitude could impose additional regularisation differences between datasets (e.g. among subjects of the same study) even the same regularisation parameter is used.
+If a dipole field inversion algorithm takes the weights for the processing, without further normalisation by the algorithms, the differences of the overall weights magnitude could impose additional regularisation differences between datasets (e.g., among subjects of the same study) even the same regularisation parameter is used across the entire study.

 .. warning::
     The medians of the weights of these two versions are in different range (before v1: less than 1 and around 0.3-0.4; v1: close to 1), meaning it may require adjusting the regularisation parameter to match regularisation effect between the two versions.
 Therefore, it is not recommended to mix software versions in a single study.